Login

 Pie Manirarora

-Pie is a Refugee Reception and Placement Manager at Interfaith Works of CNY.
+Pie is the Assistant Director of Resettlement Services at Interfaith Works of CNY.
 Born in Rwanda, Pie arrived in the US in 2018 and is now a resident of Syracuse.
 He previously worked as a Technical Vocational Education & Training Schools Administration Monitor in the eastern province of Rwanda and holds a Bachelor’s degree in Computer Engineering & Information Technology from the University of Rwanda College of Science and Technology.
 His mission is to help people set goals and turn their dreams into reality.

 Duane Owens